-Cerros was a key commercial center during the late Pre-Classic period and is full of Maya history.
+Cerro Maya was the first Maya trading center built along the seaside in 50 B.C.
 Maya traders arrived by canoe from the coast through the Bay of Chetumal, as well as from upriver on the Rio Hondo in the north and the New River to the south.

-Three large buildings dominate several plazas flanked by pyramids.
-While two of these structures are facades adorned with stucco masks, the masks have been covered to protect them from erosion.
+Three (3) large buildings dominate several plazas flanked by pyramids.
+While two (2) of these structures are facades adorned with stucco masks, the masks has since been covered to protect them from erosion.
 With the tallest structure rising 72 feet above the plaza, the panoramic view atop offers the Bay of Chetumal, Corozal Town and the mouth of the New River, which leads to the Lamanai temples.

 The Maya living here also built an extensive canal system and utilized raised-field agriculture.
 It’s truly a sight to see.

-The most famous building at Cerros is a temple designed as STR.
+The most famous building at Cerros is a temple designed as Str.
 5C2nd.
-The structure is decorated with two pairs of large painted stucco masks that flank the central stairway.
-The lower eastern mask represented the rising sun, it's western counterpart was the setting sun.
+The structure is decorated with two (2) pairs of large painted stucco masks that flank the central stairway.
+The lower eastern mask represented the rising sun.
+It's western counterpart was the setting sun.
 The upper eastern mask was Venus as the morning star and, to the west, Venus as the evening star.
-One thoery holds that when the site's ruler conducted rituals on the temple he was symbolically placed at the center of the cosmos as a demonstration of his power and right to rule.
+One theory holds that when the site's ruler conducted rituals on the temple, he was symbolically placed at the center of the cosmos as a demonstration of his power and right to rule.
 The Preclassic dates of the masks on Str.
-5C2nd are great examples of the early achievements of ancient Maya astronomy, and the complexity of their religion and cosmology.
+5C2nd are great examples of the early achievements of ancient Maya astronomy and the complexity of their religion and cosmology.

 Ancient canals used for water management and flood control encircle the site core.
-Global warming, in the form of rising sea levels, has been affecting the site and several mounds are now under water along the morthern coastline.
+Global warming, in the form of rising sea levels, has been affecting the site.
+Several mounds are now under water along the northern coastline.